 Term Life Insurance

 Term life insurance — also referred to as pure insurance — offers coverage for a designated period of time set between 1 to 30 years.
 When the contract ends, you will have to renew your policy.
 If a policyholder dies within the policy period, the beneficiary receives the full death benefit.
 If the policyholder does not die within that period, the beneficiary receives nothing.
 Though it is the most affordable insurance option, it does not include a cash value component.
 You cannot borrow against it or build cash value, but it may still be sold to convert into income.

 Cash value insurance — also known as permanent insurance — is an insurance option that follows you throughout the remainder of your life.
 It includes a savings component that accrues every year and provides you flexibility to use it as necessary.
 Borrowing against your cash value, however, can reduce the death benefit to your beneficiary.

 If you choose to sell your policy before you die, you are entitled to receive the remaining cash value minus any surrender charges.
-There are three main types of cash value insurance:

 Policies maintain their value over time.
 Policies you own but may have forgotten may still retain some value, along with policies belonging to deceased relatives.
-In order to find the value, there are a few steps you can take to check the worth:

 How much you receive if you decide to sell your policy will vary depending on many factors, including the type of base insurance policy you have.